cwcrypto/arwen-eth-contracts/README.md

 ## [Solidity](https://solidity.readthedocs.io/en/develop/index.html)

-Solidity is a language for programming ethereum smart contracts.
-An ethereum smart contract is simply a program with some associated state that is stored on the ethereum blockchain.
-The program's code is intialized when the contract is created and is immutable.
-The smart contract's state is mutable but only through the contract's code.
-The program is executed on the Etherem Virtual Machine (EVM) which is specified as part of the ethereum blockchain's consensus rules.
-Solidity is a high level language that compiles down to EVM byte-code.

 The official solidity documentation is a great resource for both learning solidity from scratch by example and as a comprehensive reference on all the language's features.

 ### Solidity Style Guide